-1. Selection and Registration
+Selection and Registration

-- Identify a practicum site and Field Supervisor. - Meet with your Departmental Faculty Practice Representative (DFPR) to discuss practicum. - Submit Practicum Approval Form via the Practiceweb - After faculty approval, register for practicum by completing a paper Practicum Registration Form with the Practice Office.
+- Identify a practicum site and Field Supervisor. - Meet with your Departmental Faculty Practice Representative (DFPR) to discuss practicum choice. - Submit Practicum Approval Form via the Practiceweb - After faculty approval, register for practicum by bringing an ADD/DROP registration form to the Practice Office.

-2. Learning Contract:
+Learning Contract:

 - Meet with Field Supervisor to discuss and develop your Learning Contract including the Scope of Work and timeline. - Meet with DFPR to discuss Learning Contract details.
-Submit Learning Contract information online via the Practiceweb. - Submit to the Practice Office a hardcopy of Learning Contract signed by the field supervisor within two weeks of practicum start date.
+Submit Learning Contract information online via the Practiceweb. - Submit to the Practice Office a copy of Learning Contract signed by the field supervisor within 2 weeks of start date.
 Timeline is accelerated for international practicums.

-3. Midpoint Review
+Midpoint Review

-- Halfway through practicum, meet with Field Supervisor to discuss practicum progress. - Complete Midpoint Review Form via the Practiceweb and make any necessary updates to the Scope of Work and timeline. - Submit to the Practice Office a hardcopy signed by the field supervisor within a week of completion.
+- Halfway through practicum, meet with Field Supervisor to discuss practicum progress. - Complete Midpoint Review Form via the Practiceweb and make any necessary updates to the Scope of Work and timeline. - Submit to the Practice Office a copy signed by the field supervisor within a week of completion.

-4. Abstract
+Abstract

-- Electronically submit an Abstract of practicum work to the Practice Office prior to the Practicum Finale at: http://sphweb.bumc.bu.edu/practicum/abstract - Due dates for abstracts Fall Semester: November 18, 2014 / Spring Semester: April 7, 2015
+Electronically submit an Abstract of practicum work to the Practice Office prior to the Practicum Finale at http://sph.bu.edu/practicum/abstract.

+- Due dates for abstracts: November 20, 2012 fall finale - April 9, 2013 spring finale

-5. Poster/Poster Session
+Poster/Poster Session

-- Develop practicum poster and submit it to the Practice Office prior to the day of poster session. - Optional: Attend the Practice Office's "How to Make a Poster," workshop that will be held within two weeks of the poster submission deadline. - Attend Practicum Finale to exhibit poster and attend your Departmental Integration Seminar. - Practicum Finale Dates Fall Semester: December 3, 2014 / Spring Semester: April 23, 2015
+- Develop practicum poster and submit it to the Practice Office prior to the day of poster session.
+(Optional "How to Make a Poster," workshop will be held within 2 weeks of the poster submission deadline.) - Attend Practicum Finale to exhibit poster and attend your Departmental Integration Seminar.
+Practicum Finale Dates: Fall December 5, 2012 9am -1 pm - Spring April 24, 2013 9am -1 pm

-6. Evaluations
+Evaluations